BgeeDB/BgeeDB_R/README.md

 biocLite("BgeeDB")
 ```

 *Warning:* you will be installing the package as it is in the `bioconductor` branch of the project, not the `master` branch.
-There could be minor differences.
+There could be minor differences, in particular you will need the very last version of R installed.

 ### Install via classic install